jkmartindale/crap-dontatme-sends/README.md

 # crap-dontatme-sends
 A handy collection of outdated memes and cringy jokes in the convenient format of a Telegram sticker pack.
+Grab it here: https://t.me/addstickers/dontatme

 Stickers that are not my own creation have best-effort author attribution.
 If you own intellectual property contained in this pack and would like it removed or the attribution updated, file an issue in this repository.